 It worked for a while, but I started to get anxious again by June.

 So I flew back to Massachusetts to start working on my portfolio.
 I got there and immediately put a 2-family under agreement.
-I closed that deal at the beginning of August.
+That deal closed at the beginning of August.

-I felt like I was cheating on my goal, but I can’t leave that kind of money sitting on the sideline for a year.
+I felt like I was cheating on my goal to syndicate an apartment building, but I can’t leave that kind of money sitting on the sideline for a year.
 At some point, you have to put that money to work.

 At least, that was my rationale.

-Practically the same week I closed on my other project, I got a call from Reed:
+Practically the same week I closed on my other project, I got a call from my partner:

 We won the deal in San Antonio!